How to delete Hyper-V AVHDX files without available checkpoints?

 How to delete Hyper-V AVHDX files with no snapshot available

-After you have backed up your VM data, you can follow the 2 ways I introduce below to manually delete/merge AVHDX file to the original VM.
+After you have backed up your VM data, you can follow the 2 ways I introduce below to manually delete/merge Hyper-V orphaned AVHDX files to the original VM.

-How to manually merge AVHDX file in Hyper-V Manager
+How to merge AVHDX files in Hyper-V Manager manually